This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Memories Of By-Gone Days:

-After shaping the dough into loaves and giving them one last rise, she’d finally bake them.
+After shaping the loaves and giving them one last rise, she’d finally bake them.
 The kitchen smelled unreal.
-I can still picture those four golden loaves cooling on the rack, and if it wasn’t too close to dinner, she’d slice off a heel and slather it with homemade butter just for me.
+I can still picture those golden loaves cooling on the rack, and if it wasn’t too close to dinner, she’d slice off a heel and slather it with homemade butter just for me.

 Bread baking has changed a lot since those days, and I think she would’ve loved this easier, 2-hour version.
 Honestly, give me a thick slice of this toasted bread with butter and raspberry jam, and you can keep your chocolate cake.